govau/service-manual/content/content-strategy/removing-content/archive-record-content/intro.md

 You may need to contact your ICT area to ensure that local HTML files work properly.
 If you have any questions please contact the Archives via the [Agency Service Centre](http://www.naa.gov.au/information-management/support/agency-service-centre/index.aspx).

-You do not need to include linked objects which are managed separately from the website, such as transactions and datasets.
+You do not need to include linked objects that are managed separately from the website, such as transactions and datasets.

 ## [3]Make a copy for your agency